mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Senders can also transmit RTP packets in QUIC datagrams.
 QUIC datagrams are an extension to QUIC described in {{!RFC9221}}.
 QUIC datagrams can only be used if the use of the extension was successfully negotiated during the QUIC handshake.
-If the use of datagrams was signalled using a signalling protocol, but the datagram extension was not negotiated during the handshake, a peer MAY close the connection with the ROQ\_SIGNALING\_ERROR error code.
+If the use of an extension was signaled using a signaling protocol, but the extension was not negotiated during the QUIC handshake, a peer MAY close the connection with the ROQ\_SIGNALING\_ERROR error code.

 QUIC datagrams preserve frame boundaries.
 Thus, a single RTP packet can be